Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddStorage.rst

 ``````````````````````````````````

 The :file:`StringIntTuple.py` python file defines a database Table class.
-This database Table class desribes a table in the database.
+This database Table class describes a table in the database.

 Most of this is straight from the
 `SQLAlchemy Object Relational Tutorial <http://docs.sqlalchemy.org/en/latest/orm/tutorial.html#declare-a-mapping>`_